matterhorn-chat/matterhorn/README.md

 * Right: messages in the current channel
 * Bottom: editing area for writing, editing, and replying to messages

 You can use built-in keybindings or `/cmd`-style commands to operate the client.
-Keybinding information may be obtained in a number of ways:
+Keybinding and command help may be obtained in a number of ways:

 * The `/help` command within Matterhorn.
 * The `F1` key within Matterhorn.
-* Running matterhorn with the `-k` argument to get a text table of available keybindings
+* Running matterhorn with the `-k` argument to get a text table of available keybindings.
-* Running matterhorn with the `-K` argument to get a [Markdown table of available keybindings](docs/keybindings.md)
+* Running matterhorn with the `-K` argument to get a [Markdown table of available keybindings](docs/keybindings.md).
+* Running matterhorn with the `-M` argument to get a [Markdown table of available commands](docs/commands.md).

-    Note: The latter two commands do not start the client but simply print to stdout and exit.
-The bindings shown include any user overrides from the config files; use the `-i` flag to skip loading the local config files and see the Matterhorn default keybindings.
+    Note: The latter three commands do not start the client but simply print to stdout and exit.
+The keybindings shown include any user overrides from the config files; use the `-i` flag to skip loading the local config files and see the Matterhorn default keybindings.